mlh758/Blog/content/blog/dual-writes.md

 it to a follower at least one time.
 Followers, or the gateways in front of them, will need to account for duplicate delivery.
 As far as I'm aware this is unavoidable.
 If the update mechanism uses something like RabbitMQ the consumer might commit the update for the event and then crash before sending the `ACK`.
-Similarly, a Kafka consumer might handle a message before comitting the updated offset with the broker.
+Similarly, a Kafka consumer might handle a message before committing the updated offset with the broker.

 ### Change Data Capture